FoundersMind/2105470/README.md

 Ensure the access token is provided for authentication.
 The microservice handles requests within 500 milliseconds.
 The window size for storing numbers can be configured.
-README for "Develop Top Products HTTP Microservice"
+Develop Top Products HTTP Microservice
 Introduction:
 This microservice retrieves top products from various e-commerce companies based on specified category, price range, and sorting criteria.